8BitRobot/plac/README.md

 An example is
 ```
 {
-"clientId" : "[this is the clientID]"
+"clientId" : "[this is the clientID]",
-"clientSecret: "[this is the clientSecret]"
+"clientSecret: "[this is the clientSecret]",
 "apiToken" : "[this is the apiToken]"
 }
 ```